Reaching into a big Zagreb bag of things to do

 After a period of deteriorating relations, in March of 1848, specifically 15 March, the Hungarians rose in a revolt of their own against the Austrians and Jelačić actively opposed the Hungarians.
 A week after the start of the Hungarian uprising, the Sabor (Croatian National Assembly) elected him as Ban – a position he then accepted at the beginning of April.

 Seeking Croatian autonomy from Hungary, now Ban Jelačić, severed all official ties with that Kingdom.
 The initial reaction from Vienna was to oppose this decision seeing it as an act of separatism by Jelačić.
 They declared the Sabor illegitimate and cited Jelačić as a rebel.
-However, when when Jelačić refused to cede any power to the newly formed Hungarian government led by Lajos Batthyány as its Prime Minister, they had a bit of a change of heart.
+However, when Jelačić refused to cede any power to the newly formed Hungarian government led by Lajos Batthyány as its Prime Minister, they had a bit of a change of heart.
 While still viewing him as a rebel, the Viennese now also saw him as support and a southern bulwark against the Batthyány government.

 On 19 April 1848 Jelačić proclaimed the union of Croatian provinces, and their separation from the Kingdom of Hungary.
-By late summer, sensing the growing disorder the Austrian Empire, he led more than 50,000 soldiers and auxiliary troops across the Drava River and occupied the area known as Međimurje.
+By late summer, sensing the growing disorder in the Austrian Empire, he led more than 50,000 soldiers and auxiliary troops across the Drava River and occupied the area known as Međimurje.
 (This is now the most densely populated county in Croatia.)
 The fighting continued into June 1849.

 Because of his approach to the unsettled situation, in Vienna, Jelačić was viewed as a rebel who sought the breakup of the empire.
 In Hungary, where they often refer to him as “Jelačić the coward” they continue to view him as a traitor who suppressed and opposed their independence seeking uprising.
-In Croatia, he was and is viewed as a national hero.
+In Croatia, he was, and is, viewed as a national hero.

 The statue of Jelačić you see above was erected in 1866 seven years after his death.
 However, in its original incarnation, it looked like this: